 |Learns habits over time||No||No||Yes|

 |Works with Amazon Alexa||Yes||Yes||Yes|

 |Google Assistant support||Works via IFTTT or a hub||Works via IFTTT or a hub||Yes|

 Ecobee3 vs. Ecobee4 vs. Nest — The Bottom Line

 When choosing between ecobee3 vs. ecobee4 vs. Nest — it all comes down to two questions:

 – Do you need Amazon Voice Control in your home?

 – What other smart home appliances are you planning on pairing with your smart home thermostat?

 If you already have the ecobee3 and are looking to upgrade to the ecobee4 — we think you should hold off; the only real difference between them is built-in Amazon Alexa.
-You’re better off buying an Amazon voice controller, like the Echo, Echo Dot, or Tap separately, if you need it.
+You’re better off buying an Amazon voice controller, like the Echo, Echo Dot, Tap, or Echo Show separately, if you need it.
 The benefit of having Amazon Alexa separate from your ecobee thermostat is the flexibility in its installation.
 You can have Amazon Alexa in a place where you don’t need to shout for it to hear you.

 Now, if you don’t have a smart thermostat yet and are choosing between ecobee3 vs. ecobee4, then the ecobee4 will probably be the better bet for you: Ecobee4 is a combination of ecobee3 and Amazon Alexa, and it’s cheaper to buy this two-in-one thermostat then buying the devices separately.
 Just make sure to install the thermostat in a common area where you’ll be able to enjoy the Amazon Alexa voice control.
 But, if you don’t really care about Amazon Alexa, then ecobee3 or ecobee3 lite will be your best choice.